mellonsmith/justwatch-global/README.md

 ## About The Project

 This is a lightweight script that allows you to search for any movie or TV show across multiple countries on all flat-rate streaming providers simultaneously.
+The script is using the unofficial [JustWatch API](https://github.com/dawoudt/JustWatchAPI/).

 ## Built With